Thursday, July 7, 2016

 • The Israelites were in exile in Babylon for 70 years.

-For centuries, the above statements were accepted as bedrock fact by most historians.
+For centuries, most of the above statements were accepted as bedrock fact by most historians.
 Biblical scholars were, first of all, biblical.
 Giants such as William F. Albright, William Mitchell Ramsay and G. Ernest Wright are still looked up to in the field of biblical archaeology.
-In the 1800s, a middle eastern scholar was said to work with 'a Bible in one hand and a spade in the other.'
+In the 1800s, a middle eastern scholar was said to pursue archaeology with 'a Bible in one hand and a spade in the other.'

 That all began to change in the twentieth century.
-Scholars, for the most part, were no longer independently wealthy adventurers; they needed to support themselves.
+Scholars, for the most part, were no longer independently wealthy adventurers.
+They needed to support themselves.
 And they discovered that they could sell more books, and make more of a name for themselves, if they attacked, questioned, or completely contradicted, a biblical account.
-After all, a modern-day authority who can dispute an account written by a Bible character (who actually witnessed the events in question) must be very smart!
+After all, if you can dispute an account written by a Bible character (who actually witnessed the events in question) you must be very smart!
 A scholar whose research does nothing more than prove the truth of a Bible account is branded a religious fanatic.

-This created the scenario Mahoney described in Patterns of Evidence in which we, unlettered sincere Bible students, are having to try to defend the Bible not only from atheists, but also from so-called “Bible Experts.”
+This created the scenario Mahoney described in Patterns of Evidence: We unlettered sincere Bible students are having to defend the Bible not only from atheists, but also from so-called “Bible Experts.”

 Before wading into the controversy surrounding biblical chronology: